facebook/relay/website/docs/editor-support.md

 ---

 The Relay compiler has a rich understanding of the GraphQL embedded in your code.
-We want to use that understanding to imporve the developer experience of writing apps with Relay.
+We want to use that understanding to improve the developer experience of writing apps with Relay.
 So, starting in [v14.0.0](https://github.com/facebook/relay/releases/tag/v14.0.0), the new Rust Relay compiler can provide language features directly in your code editor.
 This means:

 #### Relay compiler errors surface as red squiggles directly in your editor